A facility, operation, or company licensed to sell cannabis to qualified adults according to government and local laws.

 Retail is the sale of goods and services to consumers, in contrast to wholesaling, which is the sale to business or institutional customers.
 A retailer purchases goods in large quantities from manufacturers, directly or through a wholesaler, and then sells in smaller quantities to consumers for a profit.
 Retailers are the final link in the supply chain from producers to consumers.

+The retail sector is economically significant and employs large workforces.
 Most modern retailers typically make a variety of strategic level decisions including the type of store, the market to be served, the optimal product assortment, customer service, supporting services, and the store's overall market positioning.
-Once the strategic retail plan is in place, retailers devise the retail mix which includes product, price, place, promotion, personnel, and presentation.
+Retailers also expanded omnichannel capabilities such as buy online and pick up in store, and some firms tested automation such as cashierless store formats.

 English